dojo/framework/docs/en/testing/supplemental.md

 ##### Mock `node` Middleware

-Using `createNodeMock` from `@dojo/framework/testing/mocks/middleware/node` creates a mock node middleware.
+Using `createNodeMock` from `@dojo/framework/testing/mocks/middleware/node` creates a mock for the node middleware.
 To set the expected return from the node mock, call the created mock node middleware with a `key` and expected DOM node.

 ```ts
 import createNodeMock from '@dojo/framework/testing/mocks/middleware/node';